gardener/gardener/docs/development/high-availability.md

     - europe-1c
 ```

-Independent of the number of zones, seed system components like the `gardenlet` or the extension controllers themselves, or others like `etcd-druid`, `dependency-watchdog`, etc. should always be running with multiple replicas.
+Independent of the number of zones, seed system components like the `gardenlet` or the extension controllers themselves, or others like `etcd-druid`, `dependency-watchdog`, etc., should always be running with multiple replicas.

 Concretely, all seed system components should respect the following conventions: